Plover Cove Country Park

 Plover Cove Country Park (船灣郊野公園) is a country park in Hong Kong located in the Northeastern New Territories.
 The original country park was established on 7 April 1978, covering 4,594 ha of natural terrain in the administrative North District and Tai Po District.
 A northern extension to the park, Plover Cove (Extension) Country Park, was designated on 1 June 1979, covering the Double Haven islets and Ping Chau.

 Ecology

 Wild animals residing in the woodlands include Malayan porcupine, Chinese ferret-badger, Chinese pangolin, leopard cat and Pallas's squirrel.
 There have been records of Indian cuckoo and red-winged crested cuckoo on Kat O and in Lai Chi Wo inside the park.

 New and rare species of butterflies in Hong Kong such as yellow coster and bi-spot royal were discovered in the country park recently.
 Wu Kau Tang and Lai Chi Wo are especially rich in butterflies.

 Scenic spots

-Bride's Pool, a waterfall plunge pool, is only 25 m in diameter and 2 m deep, known among Hongkongers for the folklore tale that recounts how a bride was drowned here on her way to her wedding.
+Bride's Pool, a waterfall plunge pool, is only 25 m in diameter and 2 m deep, known among Hongkongers for the folklore tale that recounts how a bride drowned here on her way to her wedding.

 Geological formations feature in the country park –Ping Chau, Ma Shi Chau and Wong Chuk Kok Tsui all contain some of the oldest rock formations in Hong Kong.